Your browser has been identified as .

 After registering you will be issued with an identification tag.
 Dogs must wear this plus a collar with name and owners contact number.

-Renewing your dogs registration is easy to do by paying online using our secure eServices portal.
+Renewing your dogs registration is easy to do by paying online using BPAY - Make payment.
 Alternatively you may visit one of the above locations.

 Holders of a Pensioner Concession Card receive a 50% discount on these fees.
 Please contact your local veterinarian for costs associated with sterilisation and microchipping.